ipfabric/docs/docs/IP_Fabric_Settings/configuration_management.md

 ## API Trigger

-Config collection can be triggered for a single device via an API call based on an IP Address or IP Fabric Unique Serial Number (`sn`).
-For complete instructions please see [Trigger Manual Configuration Backup](../IP_Fabric_API/manual_config_backup.md).
+Configuration collection can be triggered for a single device via an API call based on an IP address or IP Fabric Unique Serial Number (`sn`).
+For complete instructions, please see
+[Trigger Manual Configuration Backup](../IP_Fabric_API/manual_config_backup.md).